 • Peggy’s Cove Lighthouse is one of the most iconic lighthouses in Canada.
 There’s a new accessible viewing deck, or you can climb over the rocks for your own viewpoint.
 Just be safe and stay off the black rocks.

-• Explore the small fishing village, where you’ll find art galleries, boutique shops and excellent coffee.
+• In addition to the famous lighthouse, you’ll also want to visit the small fishing village, where you’ll find art galleries, boutique shops and excellent coffee.

 For more information and ideas on things to do, here’s our full post for visiting Peggy’s Cove.